pyqlsa/redd-harvest/README.md

         # ...so let's use this regex to try to find the url we really want
         # within the page.
 Regexes are treated as raw strings, so no
         # language-specific care in escaping needs to be taken; if it works on
-        # an online regex tester, there's a good chance it will work here.
+        # an online regex tester, there's a good chance it will work here; note
+        # that this application doesn't support capture groups; if groups are
+        # desired to be used, you must use non-capturing groups, like:
+        # `(?:some|thing)`.
         page_search_regex: https://i\.imgur\.com/[0-9a-zA-Z]+\.mp4
   # Sometimes a site will host content from different domains/subdomains, so
   # we'll also trust imgur content from this base url...